apache/metron/metron-platform/metron-common/README.md

     * format - DateTime format as a String
     * timezone - Optional timezone in String format
   * Returns: Epoch timestamp

+### `TO_FOAT`
+  * Description: Transforms the first argument to a float
+  * Input:
+    * input - Object of string or numeric type
+  * Returns: Float version of the first argument

 ### `TO_INTEGER`
   * Description: Transforms the first argument to an integer